Kayda Kanoon

 Kayda Kanoon is a 1993 Indian action film directed by Pradeep Mani and produced by Suresh Sharma.
 It stars Akshay Kumar, Ashwini Bhave, Sudesh Berry, Paresh Rawal and Kader Khan.

+Overview

+D.D.,K.K. and Mirza take law into their hands to fight against corrupted officers and politicians who wronged them.

+Meanwhile, Sinha, a former freedom fighter, firmly believes in law and warns them not to take law in their hands and use lawful means for their purpose.
+Eventually realising how pitiful law is and how corrupted the system is.